ShukraJaliya/rust-game/README.md

     pinkshukie@Shukras-MacBook-Air rust-game % cargo run

 Level 1
+here is the list of countries to guess from:
+    Algeria, Angola, Benin, Botswana, BurkinaFaso, Burundi, CaboVerde, Cameroon, CentralAfricanRepublic,Chad, Comoros, DRCongo, Egypt, EquatorialGuinea, Eritrea, Eswatini, Ethiopia, Gabon,Gambia, Ghana, Guinea, GuineaBissau, IvoryCoast, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi,Mali, Mauritania, Mauritius, Morocco, Mozambique, Namibia, Niger, Nigeria,Rwanda, SaoTomeandPrincipe, Senegal, Seychelles,SierraLeone, Somalia, SouthAfrica, SouthSudan, Sudan, Tanzania,Togo,Tunisia, Uganda, Zambia, Zimbabwe, Notknown

     the user has five atempts to guess the user gueses what country iin Africa I am from The code in not case sensitce as it converts all  user inmput to lower case.
     It Only accounts for countries in AFrica.
-If the users put a country that is notin that continent, it will ask where is that
+If the users put a country that is not in that continent, it will ask where is that.
+The coutnry name has to be one one

             the answer Uganda